BACK TO TOP

 Expository Essay Outline

-Expository essays are written to uncover something in a clear and straightforward manner.
+An Expository essay is written to uncover something in a clear and straightforward manner.
 This type of essay presents a balanced analysis of a subject solely based on facts.

 The following is an outline for an expository essay that you can refer to.